PaulFICOT/ISEN_Projet_C_AP3/help.md

 Because this zone is a free entry type zone, you can write the value you want `up to 50 characters` with "regular" notation or scientific notation.

 ##### Weight
-The weight is the mass of the charge in grams (g).
+The weight is the mass of the charge in grams (kg).
 The maximum's weight is always positive.
 Because this zone is a free entry type zone, you can write the value you want `up to 50 characters` with "regular" notation or scientific notation.